dinara-urazova/microblog/README.md

 and then  open your browser.

-To change mode of the files andm turn them into executable files, use "man chmod" commands.
+To change mode of the files and turn them into executable files, use "man chmod" commands.
 ```
 (venv) $ chmod u+x install.sh
 ```